MisterMiles/gpg2-key-import/README.md

 Requirements
 ------------
-Before running the role you should update `defaults/main.yml` with your personal informations and add your gpg key in `defaults/main.yml` or overwrite it via group_vars.
+Before running the role you should update `defaults/main.yml` with your gpg informations.

 ### How to add the gpg keys